Dimensions, custom properties, and tags in Splunk Observability Cloud π

 The optional description property lets you provide a detailed description of a metric, dimension, or tag.
 You can use up to 1024 UTF-8 characters for a description.

-In custom property values, Observability Cloud stores numbers as numeric strings.
+In custom property values, Splunk Observability Cloud stores numbers as numeric strings.

-Tags are labels or keywords that you can assign to dimensions and custom properties.
-A tag is a string rather than a key-value pair.
-Use tags when you want to give the same searchable value to multiple dimensions.
+In Infrastructure Monitoring, tags are labels or keywords you can assign to dimensions and custom properties to give the same searchable value to multiple dimensions.
+Unlike custom properties, tags go under the sf_tags

-To learn more about adding tags to existing metrics, see Search and edit metadata using the Metadata Catalog.
+To learn more about adding tags to existing metrics, see Search the Metadata Catalog.

 Tags criteria π